Kirti36/kirti36/README.md

 </a>

 I'm a **developer** with a demonstrated ability to deliver solutions to real-world problems.
 I'm skilled in **Full Stack Web Development**.
 I like learning new things I'm enthusiastic and a curious person.
-I mainly code in **Python**& **C++**.
-I'm intrested in expanding my knowledge in fields of **Machine Learning**, **Artificial Intelligence**, **AIoT**.
-I'm a fast learner, actively engaged in learning multiple domains.
-I'm open to collaborate on projects and be the part of communities that empower individuals to learn technology.
 <br>
 - 🎓 Pursuing **B.Tech.** in **Artificial Intelligence & Data Science**
 - 🔭 I’m currently working as **Full Stack Developer**